 Grievances and Contents

-Employment
+Employment Contents

 Tribunals (ETs)

 Total number of On-going and new cases by quarter for last two

 grievances and financial years:

-ETs • Data and graphs of annual trends for last 2
+ETs Data and graphs of annual trends for last 2

 years

-Commentary on trends
+Commentary on trends Commentary of trends

 Comparative figures for most similar forces (if available)

 Diversity Number of current grievances and ETs involving

 Information discrimination relating to:

-• race
+Information race

-• gender
+gender

 disability

 sexual orientation

 religious belief

 • age

 other discrimination

 Broken down into:

 officers - including rank

 police staff - including grade

-specials COO (design at a d staff)
+• specials

-CSOs/designated staff
+CSOs/designated staff Number of grid space and ETa for a

-Number of grievances and ETs for each BCU/Squad/department:
+Number of grievances and ETs for each

-live
+BCU/Squad/department: • live

 resolved in past 12 months

 Results Number of grievances/ ET claims:

-resolved through mediation
+results resolved through mediation

 settled out of court or otherwise

 resolved by tribunal (ET cases)

 o in favour of force

 o in favour of complainant

 o recorded as unresolved

 Total costs to the police authority of

 proceedings (including force legal costs)

-Compensation awarded in each case
+Significant Cocco Compensation awarded in each case List, and summary of engoing exceptional and

-Significant Cases List and summary of ongoing exceptional and

-Employment significant grievances and ETs
+Significant Cases List and summary of ongoing exceptional and significant grievances and ETs

-Employment Tribunals (ETs) Number of current ET cases:over 3 months old
+Employment Number of current ET cases:

+Tribunals (ETs) over 3 months old
-Timeliness

-Information over 6 months old over 9 months old
+Timeliness • over 6 months old

+Information • over 9 months old

-over 9 months old over 12 months old
+over 12 months old

-over 12 months old for each case over 12 months - actual time
+• for each case over 12 months - actual time

 case is outstanding

 Grievances All recorded internal complaints - including:

 all complaints raised formally under a

 grievance procedure;

 complaints of bullying, harassment or

 discrimination; and

-appeals against decisions about promotion or appraisal marking.
+appeals against decisions about promotion or

+appraisal marking.

 how often and how many grievances of

 different kinds are made by different groups

 (i.e. by ethnicity, gender, sexual orientation

 disability, religion or belief; age etc.)

-• the results of grievances, how they are
+the results of grievances, how they are

-Distriction resolved, and what follow up action is taken.
+D'antalian and a resolved, and what follow up action is taken.

-Disciplinary action against police staff number of cases where formal disciplinary proceedings are brought, analysed by different groups (i.e. by ethnicity, gender, sexual orientation, disability, religion or belief; age etc.) and the nature of the offence the results of disciplinary action rates of appeal, and outcomes whether penalties for disciplinary matters are used consistently for staff from all groups whether some groups are more or less likely to be subject to disciplinary action compared to their colleagues
+Disciplinary action number of cases where formal disciplinary

+against police proceedings are brought, analysed by different

+Stall groups (i.e. by ethnicity, gender, sexual

+orientation, disability, religion or belief; age etc.) and the nature of the offence

+the results of disciplinary action

+rates of appeal, and outcomes

+whether penalties for disciplinary matters are

+used consistently for staff from all groups

+whether some groups are more or less likely

+to be subject to disciplinary action compared

+to their colleagues

 Dismissals and Reasons and patterns of leaving among different

 other reasons for groups collected by force via exit questionnaires

 leaving or interviews with leavers)